Looking Back, Moving Forward

 This year marks the 240th anniversary of the Battle of Ridgefield.
 The April 29 event, organized by the Masons of Jerusalem Lodge 49, will include upwards of 100 participants from across the country re-enacting the British march from Danbury through Ridgefield and on to Westport.

-Herman remembers his grandmother telling him about his illustrious ancestor when he was growing up and showing him the artifacts.
-Respect for this history has passed through the generations of the Herman family, and recently, Herman’s daughter Taimi became a member of Fairfield’s Eunice Dennie Burr Chapter of the Daughters of the American Revolution.
+Respect for this history has passed through the generations of the Herman family, and recently, Herman’s daughter Taimi became a member of Fairfield’s Eunice Dennie Burr Chapter of the Daughters of the American Revolution, whose chapter house is in the Old Academy on Fairfield’s historic Town Green.
 “I’ve always loved history and wanted to honor that more by being part of an organization that helps keep history alive,” she says.
-She and her dad recently discovered that after Jeremiah returned home, he married Huldah Hull.
-Today Fairfield’s Hulls Highway and Hull’s Farm Road bear the family name.

-DOWN MAIN STREET On Apr 29, 2017 town will be filled with loyalists and patriots, when actors perform the Battle of Ridgefied through town, with skirmishes on Rte.
-116, where Gen. Wooster died, and Main Street, where Benedict Arnold lost his horse.

-With the help of re-enactor Thomas Traue, we were able to ask Arnold a few quetions in our article Talking with Benedict Arnold.

 Add your comment: